amitmiz-175/Cloud_Segmentation_DeeplabV3/readme.md

     conda create --name cloudct --python==3.7.1
     conda activate cloudct

+Also, create the folloeing empty folders in the project directory:
+* _decoded_pkls_
+* _experiments_
+* _reconstructions_

+The raw data can be found [here]().
+After download, put it in the _'reconstructions/'_ directory.

 #### DATA GENERATION

-The datagenerator is compatible with raw data created by the Cameranetwork GUI.
+The datagenerator is compatible with raw data created by the **Cameranetwork** GUI.
 For different dataset, a new datagenerator will need to be created.
 Make sure the output of the datagenerator is:
-  1. Each image/mask is saves to a .pkl file as an ndarray.
+  1. Each image/mask is saves to a _.pkl_ file as an _ndarray_.
-  2. .csv files for train and test sets containing information about the dataset location, see example:
+  2. _.csv_ files for train and test sets containing information about the dataset location, see example:

 ![csv example](/docs/csv_example.png)
 <p align="center">